2019 Washington Nationals season: March–April

 The Nationals lost their first two games to the division-rival New York Mets.
 A quality start by Patrick Corbin, who left the Nationals with the lead, was squandered in the third game on March 31 by ineffectual Washington relief pitching, including a blown save by closer Sean Doolittle in his first opportunity of the season.
 The Nationals rallied against Mets reliever Justin Wilson to win 6–5 as shortstop Trea Turner socked a walk-off home run to left field, his second homer of the game.

 On April 2, Philadelphia Phillies starter Zach Eflin broke Turner's index finger with a fastball as he squared to bunt, sending him to the injured list.
 In former Nationals outfielder Bryce Harper's return to Nationals Park with the rival Phillies, Max Scherzer struck Harper out twice, but Harper hit safely in each of his last three at-bats, capped by a two-run home run off Jeremy Hellickson with the Phillies already leading 6–2, giving the game its final 8–2 score.
 The Nationals salvaged the two-game series by winning April 3 on a bases-loaded, ninth-inning walk issued by Phillies reliever David Robertson to rookie pinch-hitter Jake Noll.
 Noll's first career RBI finished off a seesaw contest in which the Phillies scored twice off Nationals starter Aníbal Sánchez in the first inning; the Nationals responded by reeling off six unanswered runs against Phillies ace Aaron Nola; after Sánchez exited with a bruise on his hip from a line-drive comebacker, the Phillies scored six unanswered runs of their own off Nationals relievers; and after Phillies manager Gabe Kapler inserted his closer Seranthony Domínguez in the ninth inning, the Nationals scored one run on a double by catcher Yan Gomes and then tied the game as Phillies first baseman Rhys Hoskins couldn't haul in a relay throw to retire a hustling Adam Eaton.

-Having already recalled infielder Adrián Sánchez from the Class-AAA Fresno Grizzlies to replace Turner on the roster, the Nationals optioned Noll after the April 3 game to make room for the activation of veteran utilityman Howie Kendrick from the injured list.
+Having already recalled infielder Adrián Sánchez from the Triple-A Fresno Grizzlies to replace Turner on the roster, the Nationals optioned Noll after the April 3 game to make room for the activation of veteran utilityman Howie Kendrick from the injured list.
 General manager Mike Rizzo publicly rejected the idea of calling up top shortstop prospect Carter Kieboom to play in Turner's place.
 "We're going to see him sooner rather than later," Rizzo told reporters, adding, "When we feel he's ready, we'll bring him."
-Adrián Sánchez did not appear in a game before being optioned to the Class-AA Harrisburg Senators to clear an extra spot in the Nationals' foundering bullpen on April 7.
+Adrián Sánchez did not appear in a game before being optioned to the Double-A Harrisburg Senators to clear an extra spot in the Nationals' foundering bullpen on April 7.
 The Nationals recalled right-hander Joe Ross and announced that Ross, a starting pitcher for most of his career, would be used as a reliever for the first time since September 2015.